Coverage for your seasonal property

-Your cottage is a place of comfort where you and your family can get away, unwind and enjoy life.
-You’ve spent a lot of time making it the perfect home away from home, so let us help get you the coverage you need.
+Whether you have a cottage, a log cabin or a lake house, your second home is a place where you and your family can relax.
+You’ve spent a lot of time making it the perfect home-away-from-home.
+Let Allstate help you get the right seasonal property insurance coverage you need for your vacation property.

-A basic characteristic of your seasonal property insurance is dwelling protection, which covers the home in which you live, as well as other structures that are attached to it, such as a garage or a deck.
+A basic characteristic of your seasonal home insurance policy is dwelling protection.
+This covers the home, as well as other structures that are attached to it, such as a garage or a deck.
 Keep in mind that this is restricted to named perils only.

-Contents located in the basic seasonal property are covered but coverage is restricted to losses sustained as a result of a named peril (e.g. fire, wind or smoke).
+Personal property located in the seasonal residency are covered.
+However, contents insurance coverage is restricted to losses sustained as a result of a named peril (e.g. fire, wind or smoke).

-If you need to move out while repairs are being made, or if an insured peril makes your dwelling unfit for occupancy, Allstate will cover increases in living expenses, like moving expenses.
+If you need to move out of your cabin while repairs are being made, or if an insured peril makes your dwelling unfit for occupancy, Allstate will cover the cost of increases in living expenses, like moving or lodging expenses.
 Payment will be made for your relocation and during the reasonable time it takes to repair the dwelling.

-This is an extension of your home, tenant or condo policy.
-You are protected if you are held liable for injury and death to someone on your property.
+This is an extension from your home, tenant or condo policy.
+You are protected if you are held liable for injury and death to someone on your property

 Residential fire policy coverage

-One of the characteristics of your residential fire policy is dwelling protection, which covers the home in which you live, as well as other structures that are attached to it, such as a garage or a deck.
+One of the characteristics of your residential fire policy is dwelling protection.
+This covers the vacation home, as well as other structures that are attached to it, such as a garage or a deck.
 However, this is restricted to named perils only.

 You are protected if you are held liable for injury or death to someone on your property.
-This coverage is an extension of you tenant, home or condo policy.
+This coverage is an extension of your existing tenant, home or condo policy.

 10 questions to ask before choosing a cottage insurance policy